xxivk/ludwig-client/README.md

-This repo is for training and prediction projects for ludwig for studying purpose
+This repo contains projects for training and prediction via ludwig for studying purpose

 this project aims for only Ludwig CLI ( yaml file )